GDQuest/website/content/news/2019/12/learn-godot/index.md

 1. How to get help when you are stuck with the engine.
 2. A list of top-quality extra resources to explore that are not Godot-specific yet very useful.

-## Contributing

-These guides are living documents.
-If you want to suggest high quality resources to enrich the guide, check out our [contributor's guidelines]({{< ref "docs/guidelines/contributing-to/learn-godot/index.md" >}}).

 We want to thank our backers kindly: without your help, we could not afford to open source so much of our work.

 We hope you'll enjoy the guides!